Chase Sapphire Preferred® Card vs. American Express® Green Card: Which is Best?

 The Verdict

-Both the Chase Sapphire Preferred and American Express Green Card offer a range of benefits and rewards that can make them valuable additions to any frequent traveler’s wallet.
+Both the Chase Sapphire Preferred and Amex Green offer a range of benefits and rewards that can make them valuable additions to any frequent traveler’s wallet.

 However, the Chase Sapphire Preferred emerges as the superior option in several key aspects, including its higher welcome offer, lower annual fees, and extensive range of benefits.
 This card is an ideal choice for consumers whose expenses revolve around travel, as well as general household expenses.